-The PRO-A08V48B-SA-CAT drive is intended to be mounted vertically on a metallic support using the provided mounting holes and the recommended mating connectors, as specified in chapter 3.2.
+The PRO-Ax0V80A-SA-CAT drive is intended to be mounted vertically or horizontally on a metallic support using the provided mounting holes and the recommended mating connectors, as specified in chapter 3.2.
+The metallic support must act as a cooling heat sink.